The demise of “Atwater & Clough”, a cautionary enotourism tale

 The location of that dinner outdid the one in Barcelona in terms of being horrible as it was set in a conference room (see above) that the coordination guide busted her ass to get ready and make as festive as she could.
 She tossed her iPhone on a table and plugged it into some conference speakers as there was no DJ hired.
 Somehow, all of this was being passed off as enotourism, but it was clear that many points had been missed, the focus on wine being the primary one.

-If there was a happy soul amongst those who boarded that flight to back to London on January 2, 2019, I hadn’t a clue who they might have been…
+If there was a happy soul amongst those who boarded that flight back to London on January 2, 2019, I hadn’t a clue who they might have been.
+Maybe the Trump-loving American couple everyone was trying to avoid the whole time but I doubt even they were happy…

 Many blamed my coordinating guide colleague when unfortunately, it was due to it all being choked up from the top and it made me wonder, “If this is how an experienced tour company was growing and monetizing enotourism and it was failing this miserably, is this actually a type of tourism that you can grow?”